ThomasRohde/script-magic/README.md

 sm run visualize-data --in-terminal
 ```

-The `--in-terminal` (`-t`) option will run the script in a new terminal window that remains open until closed by the user.
-This is particularly useful for scripts with interactive elements or those that produce visual output.
+The `--in-terminal` (`-t`) option runs the script in a new terminal window.
+This is useful for scripts with interactive elements or those producing visual output.

 ### Listing Scripts